 Comparison Is Crucial

 One of the toughest things about diagnosing a concussion is that your sample size is only one person.
 Since every individual is different, each patient must be on a case by case basis.
 All are different.
 Baseline testing gives health professionals the ability to diagnose and treat the issue based on the specific case.
-A baseline test creates a “normal” that can be compared to the current situation.
+A baseline test creates a “normal” that is comparable to the current situation.
 This will give insight into the injury and will ensure that the patient is getting the best possible care.
 In many cases, an individual will be tested multiple times, especially if he or she has a history of concussions.

 Detection, Not Diagnosis